 For example, if you turnover an item 48 times a year, then you are selling 4 items a month.
 If it takes 3 weeks to replenish that stock, then you will miss about 3 sales during that period since you are selling an average of 1 item a week.

 To fix this, you need to raise your inventory levels and lower your turnover so that you don’t miss out on any sales.

 Conversely, you are clearly overstocked if you have a turnover of 1 and you have a quantity of 12 items in stock.
 Here, you are selling an average of 1 item a month.
 Not an ideal situation!

 For most businesses, a turnover of 2 to 4 is ideal.
 This is a general rule of thumb, though.

 Why?
 Because it matches the reordering and restocking time of an item within the sales cycle.
-This means that you get the new stock in before you sell it, thus minimising the quantity that you need to hold and all the risks associated with holding stock.
+This means that you get the new stock in before you sell it, thus minimizing the quantity that you need to hold and all the risks associated with holding stock.

 How Do I Determine My Optimal Reorder Point?

 A reorder point is the level of inventory that triggers an action to replenish stock.
-In other words, it’s a minimum quantity of an item held, such that, when stock falls to this level, the item must be reordered.
+In other words, it’s a minimum quantity of an item held, such that, when a stock falls to this level, the item must be reordered.